The HOMFLY-PT polynomial and HZ factorisation: Summary and discussions

-The connection between the factorised HZ transform and the vanishing of the two-crosscap BPS degeneracy in a $D$-brane of topological strings, may be interpreted as supersymmetry manifesting in the HZ transform, viewed as a Hilbert (Poincar\'e, Molien) series.
-The property of BPS states which we have discussed, shows a relation between knots, links and supersymmetric gauge theory, similar to the relation between the HOMPLY-PT polynomial and Wilson loops in CS theory.
-The suggestion of a new interpretation of Khovanov homology via a time-dependent gauge theory \cite{Witten2} is attractive.
+The vanishing of the 2-crosscap BPS degeneracy for these HZ-factorisable knots and links is a peculiar property whose physical interpretation remains largely mysterious.
+It shows a relation between knots, links and supersymmetric gauge theory, similar to the relation between the HOMPLY-PT polynomial and Wilson loops in CS theory.
+Speculatively, it may be thought of as a supersymmetry manifesting in the HZ transform, viewed as a Hilbert or Poincar\'e series.
 Further investigation may provide the connection to supermatrices, which are realised in the intersection numbers of a moduli space \cite{ BrezinHikamianti,Hikami,HikamiBrezinII,Hikami6}.

+The relation between BPS states and link homology is also attractive.
+In \cite{Witten2}, a new interpretation of Khovanov homology via a time-dependent gauge theory is suggested; while, in \cite{Gukov}, it is conjectured that the $\mathfrak{sl}(N)$ homology groups, which form the Khovanov-Rozansky homology, can be interpreted in terms of the BPS invariants of oriented topological strings.
+The latter refer to a refinement, with respect to an additional grading, of the integers $\hat{N}_{g,Q}$ introduced in Sec.~\ref{sub:BPS}.
+Such a conjecture is based on the fact that the BPS spectrum $\hat{N}_{g,Q}$ can be obtained as the Euler characteristics of the cohomology of the moduli space of holomorphic curves of genus g, that have a boundary ending on the Lagrangian submanifold associated to the knot.

+The HZ transform, which was originally employed to compute the Euler characteristics of the moduli space of Riemann surfaces, maps the information contained in the integers $\hat{N}_{g,Q}$, into the sets of numerator and denominator exponents.
+In Sec.~\ref{sec:Kh} we have shown that when the HZ transform is factorisable, these exponents can be extracted from just the unnormalised Jones polynomial (c.f.
+Prop~\ref{propJonesCoeffpm2}) and their values are associated to the double-grading of the $\mathfrak{sl}(2)$ homology.
+Although the construction of a Kauffman link homology is a hard problem that remains open, it would be an interesting future task to investigate a homological interpretation of the unoriented BPS invariants $\hat{N}_{g,Q}^{c}$ ($c\neq 0$) in this simplified scenario, when a relation between the $SU(N)$ and the $SO(N+1)$ invariants exists.

-\paragraph{Declaration of competing interest:} The authors have no competing interest to disclose.
-3mm
+\paragraph{Declaration of competing interest.} The authors have no competing interest to disclose.